 The arrangements for the care of your grandchild can sometimes cause stress too.
 For example, you might have the care of your grandchild but no authority to make important decisions, or your grandchild’s parent might want your grandchild back.
 This can make everyday life difficult.
 You might feel isolated and unsure of what to do.

-The family crisis that led to your grandchild coming to live with you can cause other problems.
-Seeing a parent or parents in distress can set off a crisis for a child.
-Or your grandchild might have been neglected because of what her parents were going through.
+If a traumatic event has led to your grandchild coming to live with you, it can cause other problems too.
+For example, your grandchild might have been abused or neglected by her parents.
+Or seeing a parent or parents in distress can set off a crisis for a child.

 In a crisis, children have similar feelings to grown-ups, but children often show their feelings in actions rather than words.
 So you might need to deal with some difficult or unexpected emotions and behaviour from your grandchild.